Alesha Dixon talks with Mary Lily, a teacher and ActionAid volunteer who helps prevent child marriage in Ghana.

 Hugh Dennis

-Actor, comedian and ActionAid Ambassador Hugh Dennis has supported us ever since he got his first paycheck over 30 years ago.
-He visited Myanmar in 2014 where he saw how child sponsorship is helping transform an entire community.
-He has also raised money for ActionAid by taking part in RideLondon.
+Actor, comedian and ActionAid child sponsor Hugh Dennis has supported us ever since he got his first pay cheque over 30 years ago.
+He has supported many campaigns and fundraisers as well as taking part in RideLondon to help raise funds for ActionAid.

 "Through ActionAid I've learned how simple things can transform a community," says Hugh.
 "My support has helped pay for local schools so kids are educated for longer.
 It's the incredibly simple things that can change lives for good."